-Located on the Isle of Cumbrae on the Firth of Clyde, FSC Millport has a rich history as a marine research station.
+Located on the Isle of Cumbrae on the Firth of Clyde, Field Studies Council Millport has a rich history as a marine research station.
 Since becoming a field centre, purpose-built accommodation and teaching spaces have been created to provide an excellent base for a range of courses.
-The Centre is easily reached in just 10 minutes by ferry from the mainland at Largs.
-FSC Millport has its very own Robertson Aquarium and Museum, housing a range of local marine species and natural history exhibits and an independent research facility with 6 wet-work spaces and aquaculture equipment.

 For one day visits you are usually asked to bring a packed lunch unless it is specified otherwise.

-With the close proximity of Largs train station to the Millport ferry, and the excellent links to Glasgow Central train station, this is understandably a very popular (and low carbon) way of reaching the Centre.
-Many of our guests find it cheaper to book tickets to Glasgow, and then buy a separate ticket for the last short leg of the journey from Glasgow Central to Largs.
+By train/ferry – With the proximity of Largs train station to the Millport ferry and the excellent links to Glasgow Central train station, this is understandably a very popular (and low carbon) way of reaching the Centre.
+Many guests find it cheaper to book tickets to Glasgow, and then buy a separate ticket for the last short leg of the journey from Glasgow Central to Largs.

 (1) Once you arrive in Largs train station simply head out the main exit, and once on the high street you will see the slip way, from where the ferry departs, 100 metres to your left.

 (2) To the left of the slip way there is a small ferry office where you can buy a return passenger ticket for under £5.
-Then board the ferry (on the return journey no tickets are collected, so you only need a ticket to get to the island).
+Then board the ferry.
+Tickets need to be shown at both Largs and Cumbrae slips.

-We recommend you take out travel insurance for train and plane fares in case courses are cancelled due to unforeseen circumstances or low bookings.
+We recommend you take out travel insurance for train and plane in case of unforeseen circumstances.